USG Full Form Demystified: Understanding its Significance in Healthcare

 USG Full Form Unveiled

-USG stands for “Ultrasonography,” commonly known as “Ultrasound.”
+USG Full Form “Ultrasonography,” commonly known as “Ultrasound.”
 This medical imaging technique employs high-frequency sound waves to create visual representations of the internal structures of the body.
 Unlike other imaging methods like X-rays or CT scans, ultrasound does not use ionizing radiation, making it a safer option, particularly for certain patient populations.

 The Power of Ultrasound